PickleBerry was born out of a love for weddings, changing seasons and foraging for green goods around the rolling Leicestershire/Rutland countryside.

 Other than flowers what are you passionate about?

-Family, rugby, netball, needle felting, coffee, vino, G&T, bakewell tarts, dachshunds, swans, Jane Austin, stately home visits, Norfolk, Uppingham, glitter (right time and place), buying local, British, PickleBerry’s flower patch!
+Family, rugby, netball, needle felting, coffee, vino, G&T, bakewell tarts, dachshunds, swans, Jane Austin, stately home visits, Norfolk, Uppingham, glitter & sequins, buying local, British, PickleBerry’s flower patch!

 What do you offer other than wedding flowers?